CentaurusInfra/fornax-serverless/doc/containerd/containerd-plugins.md

 ### III Stop Docker Service (Docker Daemon).
-1. If you already have docker service(Docker Application Container Engine Or Docker Daemon).
-We need stop this service.
+1. If you already have docker service(Docker Application Container Engine Or Docker Daemon) and is in active.
+You need stop this service.
-2. Check docker service status. seen screen shot
+2. Check docker service status. see screen shot
 ```script
 sudo service docker status
 ```